BlockstreamResearch/bip-frost-dkg/README.md

 ### Abstract

-This document is a Bitcoin Improvement Proposal proposing ChillDKG, a distributed key generation protocol (DKG) for use with the FROST threshold signature scheme.
+This Bitcoin Improvement Proposal proposes ChillDKG, a distributed key generation protocol (DKG) for use with the FROST Schnorr threshold signature scheme.

 ### Copyright